rmusick2000/bookShare/README.md

 For example, an extended family can share all the Warriors books between the cousins.

-For example, a language school typically has a very interested, active community of families, together with a rich but inaccessible trove of foreign language books.
+For example, a language school may have a very interested, active community of families, together with a rich but inaccessible trove of foreign language books.
 Bookshare makes it easy to share and track any book that a participating member is willing to loan out to the